-- 11 The Cardrona Valley ONL encompasses a large land area, and includes significantly different character units across it.
-This should be reflected in the schedules through: - (a) Amending the Priority Area boundary of the ONL over the SASZ boundary; and / or - (b) Remove the ONL classification over the SASZ; and / or - (c) Providing for the above through an appropriate exception regime under the ONL schedule, it is to remain; and / or - (d) Provide for the Submitter Land as a separate character unit under the Schedule if it is to be retained; or - (e) Otherwise delete the Schedule in its entirety to give effect to the above. - 12 The Submitter considers there is scope within this PA Schedules process to re-consider and adjust ONF and ONL boundaries (mapping) because: - (a) The receiving environment and immediate context of the ONL in this case has significantly changed since the boundaries were first identified. - (b) Case law established in the Topic 2 decisions on the PDP considered that values identification was a key part of determining what in particular is sought to be protected in a landscape.
-Thus, formulation of particular values and in particular locations, will inevitably give rise to considerations on where the most appropriate boundary line will exist. - (c) Under Chapter 3 of the PDP and Schedule 3 / chapter 3 of the Otago RPS 2019, there is clear direction that values inform boundaries and extents of landscape and landscape units. - (d) Alternatively, given that priority area boundaries are not necessarily ONF or ONL boundaries, there is scope to amend the PA notified mapping to exclude those contested parts of the ONL boundary, as set out above. - 13 Under Stage 1 of the PDP review, the SASZ was notified as ONL, however Chapter 6 at the time of notification provided that all Rural Zoned land would be classified into one of the three landscape categories (i.e. ONL, ONF, and RCL).
-At this point in time, the zoning and overlay status appeared similar to the treatment of land under the ODP. i.e. zones other than a Rural Zone were not treated as ONL or ONF (i.e. subzones as excluded as well). - 14 Through evolution of the PDP hearings and subsequent appeals, chapter 3 and 6 changed significantly to what is now the exception framework, meaning this part of the landform is classified as ONL, but exempt only from certain provisions.
-There is thus a natural justice argument to revisit the appropriate landscape classification of the Submitter Land within the exception zone in particular.
+- (a) The receiving environment and immediate context of the ONF in this case has significantly changed since the boundaries were first identified.
+In particular, the GCZ of the Submitter Land plus the Submitter's proposed industrial rezoning, will dramatically affect the character and values of the Site. - (b) Case law established in the Topic 2 decisions on the PDP considered that values identification was a key part of determining what in particular is sought to be protected in a landscape.
+Thus, formulation of particular values and in particular locations, will inevitably give rise to considerations on where the most appropriate boundary line will exist. - (c) Under Chapter 3 of the PDP and Schedule 3 / Chapter 3 of the Otago RPS 2019, there is clear direction that values inform boundaries and extents of landscape and landscape units. - (d) Alternatively, given that Priority Area boundaries are not necessarily ONF or ONL boundaries, there is scope to amend the PA notified mapping to exclude those contested parts of the ONF boundary, as set out above. - 17 The above context is supported by Council decisions relating to the Submitter Land and its surrounds: - (a) QLDC decision RM060059 which related to the setting up of a boutique distillery on adjacent land, stated: - (i) It accords with common sense not to classify land in the Gibbston Character Zone as Outstanding Natural Landscape when the very purpose for which the zone exists is completely contrary to the very restrictive approach to development and land usage within areas of Outstanding Natural Landscape. - (b) QLDC decision RM110712, dated 10 September 2012, paragraphs 8-13, also quoted Council landscape architect, Dr Marion Read, stating: - (i) It is generally the case that landscape classifications are generally unnecessary within the Gibbston Character Zone.
+It is the case however, that with noncomplying activities such classifications may be made. - 18 Under Stage 1 of the PDP review, the Submitter Land was notified as GCZ and ONL.
+Chapter 6 at the time of notification provided that all Rural Zoned land would be classified into one of the three landscape categories (i.e. ONL, ONF, and RCL).
+At this point in time, the zoning and overlay status appeared similar to the treatment of land under the ODP. i.e. zones other than a Rural Zone were not treated as ONL or ONF, unless potentially in the circumstances of non-complying activities.
+Thus, the submitters did not challenge the zoning or ONL overlay classification. - 19 Through evolution of the PDP hearings and subsequent appeals, chapter 3 and 6 changed significantly to what is now the exception framework, meaning the Submitter Land is classified as ONL, but exempt only from certain provisions.
+There is thus a natural justice argument to revisit the appropriate landscape classification of the Submitter Land and adjacent land.